Asynchronous - more than one code thread can be run at the same time.

 To create even more readable code, we can use a different promise function: .catch().

 The .catch() function takes only one argument, onRejected.
-In the case of a rejected promise, this failure handler will be invoked with the reason for rejection.
+In the case of a rejected promise,

 Using .catch() accomplishes the same thing as using a .then() with only a failure handler.